 - Obtain a Current Certificate of Good Standing.
 Issued by the Delaware Secretary of State’s office, this shows that you are in compliance with local laws.
 They can be requested online from the state of Delaware for a small fee.

-- Select a Name for Use in California.
+- Select a Name for your business for Use in California.
 If there is a similar business operating with a similar name, you will have to create a name under which you will operate in CA. Ideally, you should run a check for your company name availability at the time of incorporation.
 Using two separate names can cause difficulty when you need to be issued an EIN (employee identification number).

 - Submit a Statement and Designation by Foreign Corporation.
 To register your foreign corporation in California, you must submit a Statement and Designation by Foreign Corporation (Form S&DC-S/N) to the Secretary of State’s office.
 A current Certificate of Good Standing must also be included.
 The filing fee is $100.
 Once the filing is processed, you will be mailed a free copy.
 Certified copies are available for $5.